apify-projects/product-mapping-engine/.actor/README.md

 ## How accurate is the matcher?
 We have striven to make the matcher as accurate as we can, gathering thousands of manually annotated pairs of products from various categories and using them to train the model.
 As is the common practice, we also prepared a separate dataset of product pairs that the model never saw during the training process and then estimated the models performance using these pairs.
-The precise results of course depend on the precision/recall tradeoff:
+The precise results of course depend on the precision/recall tradeoff model setting:
-1. With the model trained for **precision**, we measured
+1. With the AI model trained for **precision**, we measured precision of 95% (meaning that when the matcher said that two products from different e-shops were the same product, it was true in 95% of cases) with recall being 60% (meaning that the matcher found 60% of the pairs containing the same product that could be found).
-2. With the model trained for **recall**, we measured
+2. With the AI model trained for **recall**, we measured recall of 95% with precision being 55%.

 **Of course, since you will be providing your own data which will probably be coming from different e-shops than we tested, the performance you see might differ, even though we tried to make the matcher as general as possible.
 For that reason, we recommend you do your own investigation of the accuracy of the matcher's results before you use the results for your use-case.** Future versions of this actor will give you the option to use your data to train the matcher in order to alleviate this issue.